haraschax/godzilla/README.md

-# Write an algorithm to play King of Tokyo
+# Play King of Tokyo with python
 A simplified digital version of [King of Tokyo](https://boardgamegeek.com/boardgame/70323/king-tokyo).
 Just implement two functions to play!
 Is it easy to play perfectly?
 I have no idea, let's find out!
 To get started just run:
 ```
 python game.py random_agent angry_agent